 You’ve most likely heard of the sites, even if you’ve never donated before—GoFundMe, Kickstarter, Crowdfunder, and numerous others.
 Maybe a family faces dire financial trouble due to some unforeseen catastrophe, or someone is trying to raise money to create an amazing new gadget that will save the world.
-So you donate $50 to the appropriate account through the crowdfunding website.
+So, maybe you donate $50 to the appropriate account through a crowdfunding website.

 That family or up-and-coming entrepreneur won’t receive the full $50.
 The site will deduct a processing fee first.
-GoFundMe’s payment processing fee is 2.9%, plus an additional 30 cents per donation.
+GoFundMe’s payment processing fee is 2.9%, plus an additional $0.30 per donation.

-Now, the most restrictive charitable donations rule in the Internal Revenue Code (IRC) relates to whom you can give money if claiming a tax deduction for your generosity.
+The most restrictive charitable donations rule in the Internal Revenue Code (IRC) covers whom you can give money to if you want to claim a tax deduction for your generosity.
 Unfortunately, gifts to individuals don’t qualify.
-Even after you take crowdfunding out of the equation, you can’t give $50 to your down-on-his-luck neighbor and then claim a tax deduction for it.
-The IRS says this is a gift, not a donation.
+You can’t give $50 to your down-on-his-luck neighbor and then claim a tax deduction for it, whether you gave that $50 to them directly or through a crowdfunding site.
+The Internal Revenue Service (IRS) calls that a gift, not a donation.

-Other donations may be off limits for the charitable donation tax deduction, including funds given to political parties, foreign organizations and governments, labor unions, social clubs, and for-profit hospitals and schools.
+Other donations that are not considered charitable donations for tax purposes include funds given to political parties, foreign organizations and governments, labor unions, social clubs, and for-profit hospitals and schools.

-Crowdfunding sites are naturally well aware of this hitch, and some, including GoFundMe, have taken steps to help you out.
-They identify the campaigns on their websites qualifying for a tax deduction because they’re run by 501(c)(3) organizations.
+Crowdfunding sites are, naturally, well aware of this hitch, and some, including GoFundMe, have taken steps to help you out under such circumstances.
+They identify the campaigns on their websites that qualify for a tax deduction because they’re run by 501(c)(3) organizations.
 You’ll usually see some type of badge or emblem next to the campaign name on the site.
-Even sites that don’t go this extra mile will usually note that the organization is a qualified charity in some fashion.
+Even sites that don’t go that extra mile will usually note that the organization is a qualified charity in some fashion.

 The IRS offers a tax-exempt organization search tool.
-If the crowdfunding campaign organizer’s name is here, it’s tax exempt and you’re good to go.
-Otherwise, you can’t claim a tax deduction for your donation.
+If the crowdfunding campaign organizer’s name is there, it’s tax-exempt, and you should be able to claim a deduction.
+Otherwise, you likely won't be able to do so.

-Assuming the crowdfunding campaign you want to give to meets all applicable rules, you’ll have to do a little more work to claim a tax deduction in exchange for your kindness.
+Assuming that the crowdfunding campaign that you want to give to meets all applicable rules, you’ll have to do a little more work to claim a tax deduction in exchange for your kindness.
 You must itemize your tax return in order to claim a deduction for charitable giving in the year you donated.
-This means completing Schedule A with your tax return.
-You’ll have to forego the standard tax deduction for your filing status because you can’t claim that and itemize, too.
-Many taxpayers find that when they add up all their qualifying itemized deductions—not just for charitable giving but for things like state and local taxes and medical expenses as well—the total is less than the standard deduction.
+That means completing Schedule A with your tax return.

+If you choose to itemize your taxes, you'll have to forgo the standard tax deduction for your filing status.
+Many taxpayers find that when they add up all of their qualifying itemized deductions—not just for charitable giving but also for things like state and local taxes and medical expenses—the total is less than the standard deduction.

-Even giving thousands, your donation might not count toward your itemized deduction total.
-The IRC limits most cash donations to a cap of 60% of your adjusted gross income (AGI), along with other possible limits, such as if you expect to receive state or local tax credit for your contribution.
+Even if you give thousands, your donation might not count toward your itemized deduction total.
+The IRC limits most deductions for donations to 60% of your adjusted gross income (AGI), along with other possible limits, such as if you expect to receive a state or local tax credit for your contribution.
 If you received anything of value in exchange for your giving, you must deduct its value from your claimed deduction.

 It’s a good idea to keep receipts to confirm any charitable donations.
-In fact, you must do so if you donate more than $250.
+In fact, you must do so (and charities must provide you with a receipt) if you donate more than $250.

-Your AGI is what’s left after you take certain adjustments to income, and can be found on line 7 on your form 1040 tax return.
-For example, even if you donated $35,000, you’re limited to claiming only $30,000—or 60%—of that if your AGI is $50,000.
-As a practical matter, however, most people don’t give away more than 60% of their available incomes.
+Your AGI is what’s left after you take certain adjustments to income.
+It can be found on line 11 on your form 1040 tax return.
+For example, if your AGI is $50,000, and you donated $35,000, you’re limited to claiming a deduction for only $30,000 of your donations.
+As a practical matter, however, most people don’t give away more than 60% of their income.

 The Gift Tax Complication